 Though allamandas are originally native to South and Central America, they have become naturalised throughout the tropical regions of the world, including Malaysia over time.

-They are usually planted as shrubs, vines or as ornamental house plants here with flowers that are often bright and large that bloom all year round.
+They are usually planted as shrubs, vines or as ornamental house plants here with bright and large flowers that bloom all year round.

 Belonging to the Apocynaceae family, it also carries the name Yellow Bell, Golden Trumpet or Buttercup Flowers.

 On a more local front, the yellow allamanda is known as ‘Akar Kuning’ or ‘Akar Cempaka Hutan’ in Bahasa.

 Meanwhile, its Chinese name is ‘ruan zhi huang chan’ which directly translates to soft-stemmed yellow cicada, because the shape and colour of the unbloomed flower bug resemble newly-emerged cicadas.
 How cute!

 Ah, the common pothos!
 Also known as money plant, devil's ivy, golden pothos, its scientific name is Epipremnum Aureum.
 A super easy to care plant and an uber favourite among houseplant owners.

 You’ll often find it used as an ornamental foliage plant in most commercial lots or shopping malls due to easy it is to maintain.
 However, if you look closely, you’ll also spot them growing wild on trees and even walls all across Malaysia!
 Their leaves tend to get MUCH bigger when growing in the wild - up to 3 feet long!